 Then we created some indexes in Neo4j for the best query performance.

 CREATE INDEX ON :Director(directorId) CREATE INDEX ON :Director(name) CREATE INDEX ON :Film(release_date)

 We tested Neo4j twice.
 Once with query caching turned off, and then with query caching turned on.
 Generally, it does not make sense to benchmark queries with caching turned on, but we decided to set it because that’s the default behavior Neo4j users see.
 You can set it by modifying the following variable in

 scalar ( type.object.name.en: string @index film.film.initial_release_date: date @index )

 The schema file specifies creation of an index on the two predicates.

 # Start Dgraph with a schema which specifies the predicates to index. dgraph --schema ~/work/src/github.com/dgraph-io/benchmarks/data/goldendata.schema # Load the data dgraphloader -r ~/work/src/github.com/dgraph-io/benchmarks/data/neo4j/neo.rdf.gz

-With data loaded up into both the databases, we benchmarked both simple and complex queries.
+With data loaded up into both the databases, we did some benchmarking for simple and some complex queries.
 The results didn’t surprise us.Benchmarking process